nodeshift-archived/license-reporter/README.md

   --silent                hides the console output              [default: false] --html                  outputs the license in html format to license.html
                                                                 [default: false]
-  --whitelist             file containing licenses that are white-listed
-                                                                [default: false]
-  --blacklist             file containing licenses that are black-listed
-                                                                [default: false]
-  --unifiedlist           will use the default unified list containing licenses
+  --unified-list          will use the default unified list containing licenses
                           approved or not                       [default: false] --merge                 merge license.xml files               [default: false] --merge-product-name    the name the product which the license.xml are part of